DanielSameh/HealthCareApp/README.md

 ## Implementation Approach

-- **Custom Hook Architecture**: Encapsulated wellness logic in a reusable `useWellness` hook, separating business logic from UI components
+- **Custom Hook Architecture**: Encapsulated wellness logic in a reusable `useWellness` hook, separating business logic from UI components and providing a consistent interface for the form and success screens
+- **useSuccessAnimation Hook**: Implemented a custom hook `useSuccessAnimation` to handle the animation logic for the success screen, including the animation sequence and state management
+- **useConfettiAnimation Hook**: Implemented a custom hook `useConfettiAnimation` to handle the confetti animation logic for the success screen, including the animation sequence and state management
+- **API Integration**: Implemented API integration using Axios to fetch wellness suggestions from the backend API
 - **Component-Based Design**: Created modular, reusable components like `MoodSelector`, `SleepHoursSelector`, and `SuggestionCard`
 - **Navigation-Based Flow**: Implemented React Navigation for better screen transitions and state management between form and success screens